 Artie Shaw, clarinet, directing: Paul Cohen, first trumpet; Bernie Glow, George Schwartz and Ray Linn, trumpets; Ollie Wilson, first trombone; Gus Dixon, Bob Swift, Harry Rodgers, trombones; Lou Prisby, first alto saxophone; Rudy Tanza, alto saxophone; Ralph Rosenlund and Herbie Steward, tenor saxophones; Chuck Gentry, baritone saxophone; Michael “Dodo” Marmarosa, piano; Barney Kessel, guitar; Morris Rayman, bass; Lou Fromm, drums.

 The music: This is a romping blues.
 After a bright introduction, the Shaw band gets down to the business of swinging with the Harmon muted trumpets playing the minimalist melody against a strong rhythmic pulse and surging saxophones.
 Bassist Morrie Rayman provides a powerful walking bass foundation.
 Notice how Artie uses his clarinet to add brightness here and there to the reeds.
 A brief open brass fanfare brings Shaw’s solo clarinet on.
 To say that Shaw’s playing here is sweepingly authoritative and passionately swinging would not be an overstatement.
 He does what the best jazz improvisers always do: he builds his solo (over three choruses) into a soaring climax.
-Trumpeter Ray Linn follows with his own strong two chorus solo.
+Trumpeter Ray Linn (shown at left) follows with his own strong two chorus solo.
 His use of his upper register is particularly effective, as is his full, throaty open trumpet sound.
 Note how arranger George Siravo uses the brass and reeds behind Linn.
 The band and Shaw split another chorus, and the Harmon muted trumpets and answering reeds return, leading into the finale.